 A selection of photographers trade cards is already available to view.
 Just follow the link – Photographer’s trade cards’.

 A gallery of ‘named sitters’ is also included.
 These are quite rare as very few 19th century photos carried the name of the subject.
-Again, the link is found at the head of this page.

 There is a wealth of info. on the site, both factual and visual, so go ahead, CLICK THE LINKS above and see what you can discover.
 If all else fails, I can also access trade directories for most of England and Wales to establish a timeline of when specific photographers and their studios were in business.